-Nikolas Cruz Target Shooting Video: Neighbor Took Footage Alleged School Shooter Doing Target Practice
+Nikolas Cruz Target Shooting Video: Neighbor Took Footage Of Alleged School Shooter Doing Target Practice

 — Daily Mail US (@DailyMail) February 16, 2018

 Gordon Weeks, who’s also on the defense team, explained that the suspect realizes what’s going on and is on suicide watch.
-Nikolas is “deeply troubled” and has “endued significant trauma that stems from the loss of his mother, Weeks explained.
+Nikolas is “deeply troubled” and has “endured significant trauma that stems from the loss of his mother,” Weeks explained.

-Nikolas Cruz is being charged charged with 17 counts of premeditated murder and is being held without bond.
+Nikolas Cruz is being charged with 17 counts of premeditated murder and is being held without bond.